If you have questions about fertility, please call Claire Carlson at 215-590-0432.

 However, research is currently underway at CHOP that allows prepubertal boys to have a testicular biopsy at diagnosis and freeze the tissue for their potential future use.
 A small piece of the tissue is also being studied in the laboratory to help scientists determine how the germ cells in the testicular tissue should be handled so that the maximum number of sperm-creating cells can be obtained.
 Parents have indicated that they welcome an opportunity to potentially preserve their son's fertility, even if the science does not currently exist to use the tissue for this purpose.

-Options for females
+Fertility preservation options for females

 Oocyte (egg) and embryo freezing